 A: If you love history, have a desire to learn new things, and share what you learn with visitors, you’ll fit right in with our talented group!
 Registration for adults is always available here, or call us at 719-578-6777 for more information.

 Q: What are the prerequisites to becoming a Junior Docent?

-A: Junior Docents must be at least 10 years old and have completed 4th grade.
-They will fill out an application, interview, and train.
-They must be able to attend all mandatory training sessions and be willing to commit to volunteering 2 times per week for 5 weeks during the summer plus work at least 2 special events, including 1 event for a parent/guardian (July 4 or Harvest Festival).
-We offer a clothing library for a small fee, or they are encouraged to make their own period-correct clothing.
+A: Junior Docents must be at least 10 years old.
+They will fill out an application, interview, attend orientation, and site training.
+They must be able to attend all mandatory sessions and be willing to commit to volunteering 2 times per week for 5 weeks during the summer plus work at least 2 special events, including 1 event for a parent/guardian (July 4 or Harvest Festival).
+We offer a clothing from our library for a small fee, or they are encouraged to make their own period-correct clothing.
 Check out here for details and dates.

 Q: How do I apply to the Junior Docent Program?